stevenhan1991/stevenhan1991.github.io/_pages/about.md

 <h1 id="students">To Prospective Students</h1>
 <br/>

 [<b>Psotdoc Opening</b>] I have one postdoctoral position available focused on representation learning for scientific visualization.
-Applicants interested in working with me can send an email to hanjun@ust.hk with a curriculum vitae and up to three representative publications or projects.
+Applicants interested in working with me can send an email to hanjun@ust.hk with a curriculum vitae and up to three representative publications.

 The Ph.D. quota for 2026 Fall has been fully filled.